 On this particular amp, the on-board speakers are plugged into the (default) 16Ω speaker output, the markings of which are obscured in the picture, by the lead.
 Plugging into this socket, disengages the other sockets.
 If you want to use external cabs, you need to unplug the lead going to the on-board speakers, plug into one or both of the other sockets and if your cab impedance is 4Ω or 8Ω, you'll then need to select your impedance appropriately.
 If you've got a 16Ω cab, you have to unplug the lead going to the built-in speakers and plug your cab into the 16Ω output.
 That's really confusing and personally, I can't see a way to use the on-board speakers and an extension cab!

 I'm not a fan of the TSL series but this kind of thing really makes me back off!

 Then there's the Roland JC-120 which I've mentioned a couple of times, earlier.
 Not a valve amp so impedance isn't at all a big deal but... it's rather interesting that anything plugged into the speaker jacks around the back, is put in series with the on-board speakers.
 You have to remember that this thing came out in 1979, so what was Roland thinking?
 On the other hand, who'd want to mess with the sound that comes out of a bog-standard Roland JC-120?
 It's gorgeous!

-So the bottom line is that you need to always check.
+So the bottom line is that you need to always check that your guitar amp impedance matches your cab impedance.
 Read anything that's written on the back of your amp and on the back of your speaker cab.
 Make sure that you read the manual and if you do get stuck, then you can always just call me!

 Oh and one more thing;